 However, most of these costumes are not wearable except in a very costume party way.
 But -- I did find at least one that could be adapted for wearing to a cocktail party without costumes.
 The outfit I choose to re-create is the toga-like ensemble that she wears to chastise Rex Harrison (Julius Caesar) about accidentally burning the Library of Alexandria.
-Here it is:
+Here it is: Click the image for a larger more detailed version.

 And here is my interpretation: